turingschool-examples/backend_mod_1_prework/day_2/exercises/equality_operators.md

 `===` Test equality.
 Ex: `x === y`.
 If x describes a set, `true` if y belongs in that set, `false` if y does not belong in the set.
 `.eql?` True if two values are equal and of the same type `equal?` True if two things are the same object
+`&&` And - returns true if BOTH conditions are true `||` Or - returns true if EITHER of the conditions are true